mpieva/mapAD/Readme.md

 # thrust

-_We're in pre-alpha state.
-Very few things work at the moment, but there's hope..._

 This is another attempt to write a fast experimental ancient DNA damage aware short read mapper.
 The name "thrust" is an hommage to Udo Stenzel's "R-Candy", in which tradition it stands, and Rust, the programming language used for this project.
 This work depends heavily on the excellent [rust-bio](https://rust-bio.github.io/) crate.